jsonMartin/readwise-mirror/README.md

 ## Deduplication

-The plugin prevents duplicate files when articles are re-imported from Readwise, maintaining link consistency in your vault.
+If File Tracking is enabled, the plugin prevents duplicate files when articles are re-imported from Readwise, maintaining link consistency in your vault.
 This can be useful in a number of cases:

 - if you change the character used to escape the colon `:` in your titles,
 - when changing to use the "Slugify" feature, or changing its options, and
-- if the title of a Readwise item changes
+- if the title of a Readwise item changes at the source

 ### How It Works

 1. **File Matching**
    - Uses MetadataCache to find files with matching `readwise_url`